 - cooperatives (coöperaties)

-- partnerships: commercial partnerships (vofs), public partnerships (maatschappen) and limited partnerships (commanditaire vennootschappen)
+- partnerships: general partnerships (vofs), professional partnerships (maatschappen) and limited partnerships (commanditaire vennootschappen)

 - shipping companies (rederijen)